-While becoming self-employed can be exciting, it can also be scary and take a huge toll on you financially if you aren’t prepared.
-So, it’s important for you to plan ahead and understand exactly what you’ll be responsible for as a full-time landlord.
+Think you’re ready to become a full-time landlord?
+While becoming self-employed can be exciting, it can also be scary and take a significant toll on you financially if you aren’t prepared.
+So, you need to plan ahead and understand exactly what you’ll be responsible for as a full-time landlord.
+Follow these tips if you want to know what it takes to become a full-time landlord.

 How to Transition from Part-Time to Full-Time Landlord